-Versteeg loses jersey, gets ejected; Rangers beat Flames 4-3
+Rangers beat Flames 4-3, Versteeg loses jersey, gets ejected

 The Rangers outlasted Calgary in a furious third period that began with the score tied at 1.

-Kreider put the Rangers ahead 3-2 as he brought the puck up the left side and sent a shot from outside the left circle that deflected off the skate of defenseman Dennis Wideman and past Elliott for his career high-tying 21st goal at 8:20.
+Kreider put the Rangers ahead 3-2 as he brought the puck up the left side and sent a shot from outside the left circle that deflected in off the skate of defenseman Dennis Wideman for his career high-tying 21st goal at 8:20.

 Fast made it 4-2 with about 8 1/2 minutes left off a pass from Miller.